ChrisYangS/Coursera_R_Assignments/Getting and Cleaning Data Course Project/README.md

-# run_analysis.R
+## Project Introduction

-This script is used to perform data cleaning and analysis on the "Human Activity Recognition Using Smartphones" dataset.
+This project to build R scripts to perform data cleaning and analysis on the "Human Activity Recognition Using Smartphones" dataset.
 It follows the requirements of the "Getting and Cleaning Data" course project on Coursera.

+User needs to run the `run_analysis.R` script to download the dataset, perform data cleaning and analysis, and generate a tidy dataset file named `output_data.csv` in the working directory.

 ## Prerequisites

-Before running the script, make sure you have the following:
+Before running the `run_analysis.R` script, make sure you have the following:

 - R programming language installed
 - The "dplyr" package installed (you can install it using `install.packages("dplyr")`)